TheArturthur/CoppermindScraper/Cosmere/Herdaz.md

 > [!info] This page or section needs to be updated with new information for *[[Rhythm of War\|Rhythm of War]]*!Be aware that in its current state, it may not include all additional content yet.

 **Herdaz** is a country in the north-eastern portion of Roshar.
-Covering 1,155,000 Km, it is Roshar's 7th largest country by area.
+Covering 1,155,000 Km, it is Roshar's seventh largest country by area.
 Herdaz is organized as a monarchy, ruled over by a hereditary monarch.
 The people from Herdaz are called Herdazians, and can be found in many surrounding countries.

 ## Contents